Ecuadorian Volcanoes 1991-1992

 Chimborazo from lower hut

 4 January (Saturday) Omero picks us up on schedule at the first (old) hut on Cotopaxi.
 It has been a very windy night and many climbers have decided not to climb or have turned back before reaching the summit.
 We have a late lunch in Rio Bamba on our way to the parking lot at the first Chimborazo hut.
 From there we hike 30 minutes to the upper Whymper Hut at 16400 feet.
-We are better acclimatized, but Gary has a touch of diarrhea.
+We are better acclimatized, but one of us has digestive problems.
 The Wymper Hut has more individual rooms that the Jose Ribas Hut, but the space is more cramped and the rooms are much dustier.
 At the hut with us there are Germans, a couple of Americans, a solo visitor from Columbia, among others.
 We discuss the route with a guide and plan to take the route to the left, rather than the Whymper Route to the right or the direct route in front of us.
 The left route looks safest, but I consider taking my helmet since we will be traversing below rock cliffs.
 It has been windy this evening and Chimborazo is very impressive from the hut.

 6 January (Monday) We got up at 12:30 AM to find